TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 The 3D auto-refinement job aligns particle images to iteratively reconstruct a high-resolution 3D map of a macromolecule.
 To ensure accuracy and prevent overfitting, the dataset is split into two independent half-sets.
 Each half is refined separately, and their similarity is assessed using the gold-standard Fourier Shell Correlation (FSC).
-This is that specific part which was not done 3D classification with 1 class.
+This is the specific part which was not done 3D classification with 1 class.
 This approach ensures that only genuine structural features are enhanced during refinement.

 ### I/O Tab
 {: .no_toc }

-- This time we can not use the Input optimisation set, because we created a subset of particles.
+- This time, we can not use the Input optimisation set, because we created a subset of particles.
 We have to use **direct entries**.
 Set it to **Yes**
 - For the **Input particle set**, use the output of the Select job
 - For the **Input tomogram set**, I use the <kbd>tomogram.star</kbd> that contains all the tomograms (from gain ref 1 and 2).
-You can easily create it by just copy pasting the list of tomo within these files.
+You can easily create it by just copying and pasting the list of tomo within these files.
 - **Reference map**: Here I use the <kbd>run_it019_class003.mrc</kbd> from the 3D classification job that I used to create the mask.
 - **Reference mask**: Use the <kbd>mask.mrc</kbd> we just made before.